quantumlib/qsim/docs/cirq_interface.md

 ### Parametrized circuits

+QSimCircuit objects can also contain
+[parameterized gates](https://cirq.readthedocs.io/en/stable/tutorial.html#parameterizing-the-ansatz)
-In theory, QSimCircuit objects can contain [parameterized gates](https://cirq.readthedocs.io/en/stable/tutorial.html#parameterizing-the-ansatz) which have values assigned by Cirq's `ParamResolver`.
-However, this functionality has not been tested extensively.
+which have values assigned by Cirq's `ParamResolver`.
+See the link above for details on how to use this feature.